JasonYG/Processing-Projects/CSDraw - Grade 11 Culminating/main/README.md

 ----
 Processing 3 must be installed to run the program.
 Simply open any of the _.pde_ files and click the "run" button to start the game.
 The link to download Processing can be found [here](https://processing.org/download/).

 In order for this program to work, there **must be** a text file called "_API_KEY.txt_" in the same directory as the Processing files.
 This text file must contain a working Google Vision API key.
+You can obtain an API key from [here](https://console.cloud.google.com/).